zikeji/gnome-steam-icon-watcher/README.md

 - Creates a `.desktop` file for each running game, using the correct Steam icon if available.
 - Removes the `.desktop` file when the game exits.

+### Limitation

+The game icon is only available if you have used 'Manage → Add Desktop Shortcut' for the game in Steam at least once.
+Workarounds for this limitation are being explored.

 ## Usage

 Build and run manually: